Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Jailbreak.md

 G "Well, don't mind if I do.
 You're quite a welcome sight, sir."<br>
 TF "Y'all makin' me blush with your dang compliments."<br>
 W "We ought to be moving already!"<br>
 G "Alright, gang!
-Let's hit it!"<br>
+Let's hit it!"

 ### In the jail courtyard
 WG "Hmmh, what do we have here?
 Have the coyotes crawled out of the den?"<br>